 Immediately the raging of the sea subsided.
 I bobbed to the surface and gasped for air.
+Could I get back to the ship?
 If I tried to climb back aboard, would Yahweh start up the storm again?
-I disentangled myself from a clump of seaweed and started to swim toward the ship, but before I could reach it, a huge fish swallowed me!
+I disentangled myself from a clump of seaweed and started to swim, but before I could reach the ship, a huge fish swallowed me!

 I know Ive told fish stories before, but this fish was big.
 Really big.
 As big as a whale.
 I speak the truth, but nobody believes a thing I say.

 I must have been inside the belly of that fish for at least two days, maybe three.
 I couldnt move a muscle, but at least I could compose poetry.
 I remembered the psalm De Profundis.
 Out of the depths I have called to you.